Ahmed D. Hussen# Now display the riding related to this user ?>

-Lawyer, social activist and the first Somali-Canadian MP
+Lawyer, social activist and the first Somali-Canadian MP# Description - Members ?>

-National President of the Canadian Somali Congress and a member of the task force for modernizing income security for adults in the Toronto City Summit Alliance, Ahmed Hussen worked at Queen's Park for Dalton McGuinty in the early 2000s but this election was his first campaign as a candidate.
-He made civic engagement a focus of his career.
+National President of the Canadian Somali Congress and a member of the task force for modernizing income security for adults in the Toronto City Summit Alliance, Ahmed Hussen worked at Queen's Park for Dalton McGuinty in the early 2000s but the 2015 election was his first campaign as a candidate.
+He made civic engagement a focus of his career before politics.

 Born and raised in Somalia before coming to Canada in 1993, Hussen quickly became involved in his new neighbourhood of Regent Park as a social activist and co-founded the Regent Park Community Council.
 He ousted incumbent NDP MP Mike Sullivan to become the first Somali-Canadian Member of Parliament.